 Nichole Marie Shippen received her Ph.D. in Political Science from Rutgers University in 2011.
 Prior to her employment at LaGuardiaCommunity College, she served as the Associate Director of the WaltWhitman Center for the Culture and Politics of Democracy and VisitingAssistant Professor in Political Theory during the 2011-2012 academicyear.
 Prior to Rutgers, she was a Visiting Assistant Professor in theWomen’s and Gender Studies Program at Ohio University where she also taught courses in political theory for the Political Science Department.
 Her areas of specialization include classical, modern, and contemporary political theory,the history of political thought, American political theory, American Politics,Women and Politics, Women and Public Policy, and Social Movements.She is the author of Decolonizing Time: Work, Leisure, and Freedom_ (New York: Palgrave Macmillan 2014), which reconsiders discretionary time as a measure of freedom through the concept of temporal autonomy as developed through the Aristotelian-Marxist and critical theory traditions.
 Her research is further enriched by the respective contributions of feminist, post-colonial, and critical race theory. http://www.palgrave.com/page/detail/decolonizing-time-nichole-marie-shippen/?K=9781137364647

 Lara Beaty earned a Ph.D. in developmental psychology at the CUNY Graduate Center.
 Her research focuses on student-school relationships and video production as a research method and as a way to promote development.
-She is currently investigating the influence of undergraduate research on student experiences and college progress through the Student Experiences Research Group (SERG).
-In the process, the development of critical literacy, individual and collective agency, and identity, have been investigated from a cultural-historical perspective.
+She is currently investigating the influence of research groups on student experiences and college progress through the Student Experiences Research Group (SERG).
+The development of critical literacy, individual and collective agency, an academic discourse, social relations, and identity, have been investigated as part of this work from a cultural-historical perspective.
 SERG continues to explore student experiences in the effort to understand college retention processes.
-She has also mentored the LaGuardia Psychology Club since 2009.
+She is currently a Co-Director of the Psychology Program.

 Dr. Vanessa Bing holds the position of Faculty Mentor/Director of LaGuardia's Student Center for Women, and previously served as director of the Women's Center at Borough of Manhattan Community College, CUNY.
 A licensed clinical psychologist, Dr. Bing has worked in a variety of educational and clinical settings.
 Immediately prior to joining the faculty at LaGuardia, Dr. Bing was a supervising psychologist at the University Counseling Center at New York University, where she was also part of the adjunct faculty in the graduate applied psychology program.
 Dr. Bing also held staff positions at New York University Medical Center/Bellevue Hospital and the Postgraduate Center for Mental Health.
 Dr. Bing has published a number of articles addressing minority and gender issues in psychology and clinical practice, and has lectured extensively on the issue of trauma and domestic violence.
 She is a member of various professional organizations including the Association of Women in Psychology, American Psychological Association, and the New York State Psychological Association.
 She has also served on the Board of Directors of the New York Association of Black Psychologists.
 Dr. Bing received her formal training at New York University, the University of Delaware, the City University of New York (Graduate Center), and NYU Medical Center/Bellevue Hospital Center.
 Dr. Bing's current research interest focuses on examining the experience of intimate partner violence in women attending urban commuter colleges.

 Dr. Nurper Gokhan is a New York State licensed clinical psychologist who received her Ph.D. from Fairleigh Dickinson University, NJ in 1995.
-Since 2001, she has been faculty teaching various psychology courses at LaGuardia Community College of the City University of New York.
+Since 2001, she has been teaching various psychology courses at LaGuardia Community College of the City University of New York.
 Trained in the cognitive behavioral approach, Dr. Gokhan specializes in the treatment of anxiety disorders.
-Her research interests include parenting skills training, children's emotion regulation processes, and creative pedagogy in teaching psychology.
-In recent years, she has been examining affect regulation and temperament differences among young children in relation to various parenting styles and exploring the value of mindfulness and other contemplative practice as a therapeutic adjunct to Cognitive Behavioral Treatment and as a training modality for psychology interns.
+Her research interests include children's emotion regulation, fronto-executive processes using animal models, and creative pedagogy in teaching psychology.
+In recent years, she has been exploring the value of mindfulness and other contemplative practices as a therapeutic adjunct to Cognitive Behavioral Treatment, as well as a training modality for psychology students.